-Let us call a and b the good signal and the bad signal, respectively.
+Let us call a and b good and bad signals, respectively.
 The probability index p implies the level of monitoring accuracy.
 The greater p is, the more accurately each player can monitor the opponent's action choice.
-The inequality $p > \frac{1}{2}$ implies that the probability of the good signal for a player occurring is greater when this player selects A than when she selects B.
+Inequality $p > \frac{1}{2}$ implies that the probability of a good signal occurring for a player is greater when this player selects A than when she selects B.